IamNaeto/decagonhq/README.md

-# password-strength-checker
+# decagonhq
 - Decided to clone decagonhq websites.
-Decagon appears to be one of the top software engineering institute in Nigeria, haven dreamed of becoming a decadev which was just a dream that didn't come through, i decided to clone their website as a reminder that I onced dreamed of becoming a decadev.
+Decagon appears to be one of the top software engineering institute in Nigeria, haven dreamed of becoming a decadev which was just a dream that didn't come through, I decided to clone their website as a reminder that I onced dreamed of becoming a decadev.
 This project is still in progress....

     - Live Link :: [Go Live](https://iamnaeto.github.io/decagonhq/)